 Tworoger and her team discovered that socially isolated women had about a 1.5-fold increased risk of getting ovarian cancer.
 They also found out that people with post-traumatic stress disorder (PTSD) symptoms had a higher chance of getting ovarian cancer.

 Scientists are working on another analysis on the issue of the International Journal of Cancer that analyzed the association between work stress and cancer risk.
-They found a significant association between work stress and risk of lung, colorectal and esophageal cancer.
-This does not include risk of breast, prostate and ovarian cancer.
+They found a significant association between work stress and the risk of lung, colorectal, and esophageal cancer.
+This does not include the risk of breast, prostate, and ovarian cancer.

 Conclusion